 Take a good liver tonic

-Choose a liver tonic that combines the clinically proven dose of St Mary’s thistle combined with B group vitamins, antioxidants and sulphur rich amino acids.
+Choose a liver tonic that combines the clinically proven dose of St Mary’s thistle with B group vitamins, antioxidants and sulfur rich amino acids.
 A good liver tonic can promote repair of damaged liver cells and facilitate the fat burning and detoxification abilities of the liver.
 Livatone Plus contains all of those ingredients and is available in powder or capsule form.